Affiliate fraud is a growing concern for online marketers. Here’s how it works, and a primer on choosing the right prevention tools.

 In this scenario, the gaming company has set up an affiliate program with a CPA model.
 The action required, or KPI, is a user registration on the site.
 They will need to enter their details (full name, email address), and verify their age (a legal requirement).

-Because of the fact that reducing friction is primordial, some operators will try to wait until the withdrawal stage to provide ID verification.
+Because of the fact that reducing friction is primordial, some iGaming operators will try to wait until the withdrawal stage to request ID verification.

 Now, a fraudster signs up to become an affiliate.